ezraroi/Human-AI-Collab/2-what-learning-theory-as-surveyed-cannot-adeq.md

 - Writing as support for metacognition
 - Articulation as a learning tool

 Gap: In the surveyed traditions, journaling is typically treated as helpful but optional.
-Here, the Journal is framed as structurally necessary continuity infrastructure (a constitutive component of the system’s developmental loop).
+Here, the Journal is framed as structurally necessary diachronic alterity infrastructure (a constitutive component of the system’s developmental loop).
 Related ideas likely exist in extended mind, distributed cognition, and artifact-mediated learning theories and require targeted review.
 Gap status: Moderate.
 ### 2.5 AI as Functional Alterity
 What this model proposes: